MattFanto/orjson-ddb/README.md

 N.B.
 Unfortunately at the moment it is not possible to use the `boto3.resource`.

+### Serialize

+Serialization of python dictionary to DynamoDB Native JSON format is not available yet.

 ## Performance

-Deserialization performance of orjson is better than boto3, dynamodb-json-util.
+Deserialization performance of orjson-ddb is better than boto3, dynamodb-json-util.
 The benchmarks are done on fixtures of real data converted to DynamoDB native format: